Test Framework

 If C pre-processing or building fails because of any issue, then we won’t be able to tell the subcases.

-A separate testcase description file would be harder to maintain than just keeping the information in the test source files themselves – only one file to update when changes are made eliminates duplication.
+A separate test case description file would be harder to maintain than just keeping the information in the test source files themselves – only one file to update when changes are made eliminates duplication.

 Stress test framework